Signs and Symptoms of Thyroid Problems

 How the Thyroid Works

-A member of the endocrine system, the thyroid gland, which is shaped like a butterfly and located at the front of the neck just below the Adam's apple, plays a role in controlling heart rate, metabolism, muscle, and digestive function, brain development, and bone health.
+An integral part of the endocrine system, the thyroid gland , resembling a butterfly and situated at the front of the neck just below the Adam's apple, contributes to the regulation of heart rate, metabolism, muscle and digestive function, brain development, and bone health.

 -